After years of soul-searching and months of counseling, you’ve made the difficult decision to end your marriage.

 The quickest way to turn your divorce into a stressful and financially ruinous disaster is to hide assets or under-report your income.

-On the other hand, if you want to end your marriage peacefully, you'll need to engage in what's known as a "good faith negotiation."
+On the other hand, if you want to end your marriage peacefully and have a friendly divorce, you'll need to engage in what's known as a "good faith negotiation."

 A good faith negotiation is one in which both parties are willing to reveal all relevant financial information and ensure, to the best of their abilities, that the information is accurate, complete and truthful.

-In a good faith negotiation, each party agrees to put all of their "cards on the table" and openly disclose all assets, debts, income, tax returns, bank accounts, etc. in order to paint a complete picture of what issues need to be discussed and resolved.
+In a good faith negotiation, both parties agree to put all of their "cards on the table" and openly disclose all assets, debts, income, tax returns, bank accounts, etc. in order to paint a complete picture of what issues need to be discussed and resolved.

-In many marriages, it's common for one spouse to be more familiar with the household finances than the other so this allows each party to have access to information they might now otherwise have had.
+In many marriages, it's common for one party (spouse) to be more familiar with the household finances than the other so this allows each party to have access to information they might not otherwise have had.

 You and your spouse don't have to be the best of friends and you don't have to agree on how you'll resolve your marital property division, alimony, custody, child support or anything else for that matter.
 But you do have to trust each other in order to divorce peacefully.

-And a good faith negotiation builds trust and will keep your divorce proceedings transparent so you can have an amicable divorce.
+And a good faith negotiation builds trust and will keep your divorce proceedings transparent so you can have an amicable divorce and a fair agreement.

 Step 4: To have an amicable divorce with children, place the needs of your children first and be good co-parents.

-In order to divorce amicably, you must also place the needs of your children first and be good co-parents.
+In order to divorce amicably, you must also place the needs of your family first and be good co-parents.

-Choosing divorce mediation will enable you to put the needs of your children first and have an amicable divorce.
+Choosing divorce mediation will enable you to put the needs of your children first and have an amicable divorce process.

 Mediation is an alternative dispute resolution process that focuses on improving relationships instead of destroying them.

-Allowing you to make the decisions throughout your divorce that are in your children's best interests.
+Allowing you to make the decisions throughout your divorce or separation that are in your children's best interests.
 While setting you up for success as good co-parents once your divorce is over.

-When you and your spouse choose to mediate your uncontested divorce, you’re saying:
+When as a couple, you and your spouse choose to work with a divorce mediator and use mediation for your uncontested divorce, you’re saying:

 - "We’re putting our children’s needs first.
 We want to decide together what’s best for them as parents.
 Not against each other as litigants."